 Creator Hub and Snapchat Shows

-How much can you make on Snapchat?
+How much can you earn with Snapchat?

 - Video only: no native monetization for text or image formats.

-Pros and cons of the model
+Advantages and drawbacks of the model

 A complementary solution: Happew

-- Pays between $2 and $8 per 1,000 ad impressions, and up to $25 depending on the plan.
+- Compensation between $2 and $8 per 1,000 ad impressions, and potentially more depending on the plan.

 To better understand the concept, also read What is Happew? .